On Watanabe's characterisation and change of intensity \`{a} la Girsanov for Cox processes: Abstract

+Equation~(\ref{eq:not-enough-?}) clearly implies Def.~\ref{defi:mloc-intensity} if either side of the equation is integrable.
+For example, \textcite[Chapter~II.2]{Bremaud1981} assumes $\,\mathbb{E}[N_t]<\infty\,$ and \textcite[Proposition~18]{Grandell1991} assumes $\,\mathbb{E}[\int_0^tX_s\,\mathrm{d}s]<\infty$.
+However, without assuming the integrability of either side in Equation~(\ref{eq:not-enough-?}), one needs to introduce a localising sequence $(T_n)_{n=0}^\infty$ to make either side integrable.
+Indeed, as mentioned in \textcite[Remark 5.1.4]{Bremaud2020}, the correct condition that implies Def.~\ref{defi:mloc-intensity} is

+But Equation~(\ref{eq:not-enough-?}) does not imply Equation~(\ref{eq:now-enough}) in an obvious way because optional sampling does not apply here, as that would require a martingale in the first place.
+An alternative shortcut to this end may be to use a sequence of $\mathcal{F}_0$-measurable stopping times instead of $(T_n)_{n=0}^\infty$; we will look at this alternative route in Remark~\ref{rmk:F0-mb-time}.

-If the stochastic exponential process $Z$ is not just a local martingale but a martingale, we can use it as a Radon-Nikodym density process to define a change to a probability measure under which the intensity of the conditional Poisson process is changed from $X$ to $YX$.
-For example, that the stochastic exponential $Z$ is a martingale is a crucial assumption in the reference probability approach to filtering for point processes, see \textcite[Chapter~VI]{Bremaud1981}.
-Here, the goal is to extract information about $X$ from the observation $N$.
+\textbf{Change of measures (see Theorem~\ref{thm:Change-of-Intensity}):} The question of whether $Z$ as given in Equation~(\ref{eq:Z}) is not just a local martingale but a martingale determines when we can use $Z$ as a Radon-Nikodym density to define a measure change under which the intensity of the conditional Poisson process is changed from $X$ to $YX$, see \textcite[Chapter~VI]{Bremaud1981}.
+For example, this is a crucial assumption in the reference probability approach to filtering for point processes.
+Here, the goal is to extract information about $X$ from observation $N$.
 That might be easy or difficult depending on the complexity of the joint distribution of $X$ and $N$.
-Now, the reference probability approach introduces a change of measure that decouples $X$ from $N$ such that the two become independent, thereby simplifying their joint distribution.
-Then, further properties like convenient marginal distributions enable computations of conditional expectations of $X$ given $N$ by the Kallianpur--Striebel formula (see \textcite{Zakai1969} or \textcite[Chapter~3]{BainCrisan2009} for the approach in a diffusion setting).
+Now, the reference probability approach simplifies the joint distribution by introducing a measure change that makes $X$ independent of $N$.
+Then, additional properties, like convenient marginal distributions, allow us to compute conditional expectations of $X$ given $N$ using the Kallianpur--Striebel formula (see \textcite{Zakai1969} or \textcite[Chapter~3]{BainCrisan2009} for the approach in a diffusion setting).
+We exemplify the reference probability approach in Example~\ref{ex:MSc}.